The Role of Fiber Lasers in Electric Motors (E-Motors) Production

 Electric motors are manufactured with solid copper hairpins within the stator.
 These create a magnetic field, which turns electrical energy into mechanical energy creating motion.

-During the manufacturing process, the copper hairpins are coated with an organic layer coating, this gives them electrical isolation.
+During the manufacturing process, the copper hairpins are coated with an organic layer coating (and possibly also glue), which gives them electrical isolation.
 Due to subsequent welding processes, the coating needs to be partially removed to ensure that strong welding joins are attained.
 The copper wires vary in shape (some might be round, others square, etc.) and size (which are most typically between 3mm and 6mm in width).

 Historically the lacquer coating was removed through manual techniques such as wire brushing, which can leave a lot of dust and debris.
 Alternatively, CO2 lasers have been used but these can leave fine residues, which can cause problems if the hairpins are not fully cleaned.